A Year-Round Guide to Franklin and Nantahala

 McIntyre’s Books — Pittsboro

 Pittsboro’s Fearrington Village is home to McIntyre’s Books, a beloved bookstore that has attracted more than 3,000 visiting authors in its 28-year history.
 Founded and run by Keebe Fitch, McIntyre’s selection emphasizes children’s books, mysteries, cookbooks, and local authors.
-They also host the Bookends Book Club, where readers come together to discuss the works of writers such as Shirley Jackson, Edith Wharton, and Saul Bellow.
-With an extensive calendar of author events and readings, children’s story times, and book festivals, McIntyre’s has made a name for itself as one of the South’s best independent booksellers.
+Check out their extensive calendar of author events and readings, children’s story times, book club, and book festivals.

 McIntyre’s Books